-The disputes in which the Group mainly involve the parent company and do not refer to such amounts that could affect financial stability.
+The disputes in which the Company is involved do not refer to such amounts that could affect its financial stability.
 Considering the value of the claims of the applicant Hidroelectrica, the only exception is the case no. 13259/3/2015 where the requests of the applicant were rejected by the first instance court and then by the Bucharest Court of Appeal.